 Somehow I liked the subplot of Ned more than the main plot.
 Ned is the best friend of Mike since high school.
 Mike always came up for Ned when he was picked on.
 But Ned has become rich on making software, doesn’t do anything other than playing video games all day and is a fanboy to the extreme sleeping even in a bed resembling a Sand Speeder from Star Wars including Tatooine wallpaper.
 Ned poses as young Mike’s father and immediately has the hots for the principal.
 This results in a series of comic scenes in which Ned tries to get the principal on a date.

 The movie acknowledges that Efron is the ultimate metrosexual as he basically looks very gay with is sparkling eyes, sculpted hair and tight pants.
-No wonder a gay friend of my drools over Zac, he’s a gay icon.
+No wonder a gay friend of mine drools over Zac, he’s a gay icon.
 So it’s fun to see the movie make fun of Zac’s appearance but other than that he’s product-placed as the next Tom Cruise.
 The movie is a little low on gags that work, as most of the gags do have a creepy unfunny touch to them as they just consist of Zac Efron behaving like a parent.
 If that’s your thing 17 Again is probably something for you.
 The movie isn’t as bad as I’ve made it sound and despite its unoriginality it does seem to have a beating heart somewhere but you do have to look for it.
 It’s a harmless little movie any teenage girl will probably enjoy.